-- Permissable repeats are not applicable to Serial Prescriptions - The term CMS is still used in EMIS
+- Permissable repeats are not applicable to Serial Prescriptions - The term CMS is still used in EMIS - Serial Prescription default settings (e.g. 56 weeks duration and 8 weeks interval) can be adjusted in Prescribing > Configuration

 Automatic quantity calculation: In some cases, the quantity of medication required is calculated by EMIS based on the dose the patient is prescribed.
 Please double check the calculation.